First Nations communities lose the most during climate change but often have the most insight on how to respond.

 If you look at some of the most critical rainforests or natural habitats, you will almost always find an indigenous population behind efforts to protect it.
 This has been the case in the vitally important rainforests of the Amazon, the Congo, and Indonesia, and areas struggling with deforestation and forest loss like Southeast Asia, Central Canada, or Australia.

 So many of these areas are biodiversity hotspots.
 Land managed by indigenous communities holds far greater biodiversity overall in comparison to other natural spaces around the globe.
 A study last year looked at regions across Australia, Brazil, and Canada.
 It found that species diversity and abundance was significantly higher on indigenous land, even in comparison to parks and wildlife reserves.

 A similar study showed that indigenous people represent about 5% of the Earth’s population but manage around 20% of all land area, including over a billion acres of forests.
 These spaces contain over 80% of the Earth’s biodiversity.

 The case of Brazil can demonstrate the strong link between indigenous empowerment and forest protection.
 In 2004, Brazil passed a resolution securing the rights of indigenous communities to the local forests.
 Over the next ten years, Brazil reduced its CO2 emissions by 3.2 billion tons.
-Things have swing the other way in more recent years, however.
+Things have swung the other way in more recent years, however.

-As indigenous leaders around the Amazon have lost power and representation.
+Indigenous leaders around the Amazon have lost power and representation.
 The forest there has seen its vulnerability increase as a result.

 Indigenous perspectives provide traditional knowledge and local expertise.